CM4all/beng-proxy/doc/translation.rst

   the new root), separated by a null byte.
 The new mount will have the options ``ro,noexec,nosuid,nodev``.

+  This (and all variants of this packet) may be followed by an empty ``OPTIONAL`` packet: if the source directory does not exist, this directive is ignored silently.

 - ``EXPAND_BIND_MOUNT`` is the same as ``BIND_MOUNT``, but the source directory is expanded using ``REGEX`` results.